madedis/CodeQL-Automation-Tool/README.md

-#  CodeQL Automation Tool (Secure & Structured) / Combining Vim + CodeQL
+#  CodeQL Automation Tool for Golang (Secure & Structured) / Combining Vim + CodeQL

 > Automate your CodeQL queries with confidence.
 This tool provides a **secure**, **flexible**, and **production-ready** way to run CodeQL queries, output SARIF reports, and decode BQRS results with minimal setup.